api3dao/old-api3-docs/docs/airnode/v0.9/reference/migration.md

 3. `airnode-deployer remove-with-deployment-details` accepts `--airnode-address` parameter

-In version 0.9. the airnode-deployer undergone an internal refactor which improves cloud provider deployments.
-The only user facing change is that deployer no longer uses short Airnode address to remove airnode when using the `remove-with-deployment-details` command.
+In Airnode 0.9. the `airnode-deployer` underwent an internal refactor to improve cloud provider deployments.
+The only user facing change is that the deployer uses the full Airnode address instead of the shortened one when executing the `remove-with-deployment-details` command.

 ```diff